qavelikii/my_static_site/README.md

 [roadmap.sh/projects/](https://roadmap.sh/projects/static-site-server)

-This is my first static site deployed using Nginx and deployed using a deploy script.
+This is my first static site deployed using Nginx and deployed using a deploy script..